firedrakeproject/firedrake/demos/matrix_free/stokes.py.rst

           raise e

 Now we'll use a Schur complement preconditioner using unassembled matrices.
-We can do all over this purely by changing the solver options.
+We can do all of this purely by changing the solver options.
 We'll define the parameters separately to run through the options.::